jakelazaroff/til/make/list-all-commands-in-a-makefile.md

 The snippet makes it so that `##` after a target becomes the help text for that target, and `##@` before a bunch of targets turns that into a group.
 (In this example, `##@ Helpers` would have gone before `help`.)

-To display the help text when just typing `make` alone, add `DEFAULT_GOAL:=help` at the top of the Makefile.
+To display the help text when just typing `make` alone, add `.DEFAULT_GOAL = help` at the top of the Makefile.